mark-hobbs/mark-hobbs.github.io/_posts/2024-12-02-bayesian-inference.md

 ### Why are density values omitted?

-Probability density values are omitted from posterior plots to emphasise the shape of the distribution and the relative likelihood of parameter values.
+Probability density values are omitted from posterior plots to emphasise the shape of the distribution, focussing attention on high-probability regions and the relative likelihood of parameter values.
 Absolute density values offer little interpretive value, as posterior densities are often normalised and primarily used for comparison.

-Excluding density values enhances clarity, directing attention to high-probability regions and the overall shape of the posterior distribution.

 <!-- ## 8.
 Higher-dimensional problems